samdark/yii2-cookbook/book/i18n-selecting-application-language.md

 ];
 ```

+As was mentioned above, it could be implemented in custom `UrlManager`, custom `UrlRule` or controller's / module's `beforeAction()` instead.

 ## Support selecting language manually

 While it sounds like a great idea to always detect language, it’s usually not enough.
 Detection could fail so